hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 Create a file named `gulpfile.js` in the project's **root directory** with the following code.

-This gulp task scan all HTML pages, remove any unused CSS selectors from your stylesheet, minify the CSS, then save the stylesheet over itself.
+This gulp task will scan all HTML pages, removing any unused CSS selectors from your stylesheet, then it will minify and save the stylesheet over itself.
 It also generates a gzip version for added savings.

 **Note**, you may need to change some paths below so gulp can find your build's CSS directory.